th2-net/th2-conn-dirty-fix/README.md

 ## 1.5.1

+* Property `th2.operation_timestamp` is added to metadata to each message
 * Use mutable map for metadata when sending a messages from the handler
   * Fix error when new property with operation timestamp added to the immutable map